European-XFEL/zulip-write-only-proxy/README.md

 }
 ```

-Stream/topic can be edited manually in the JSON file or set via CLI at creation time.
+Stream/topic can be edited manually in the JSON file or set at creation time.

 ### Tasks